-- 1. To elect seven director nominees to our Board of Directors. - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accountants for 2020. - 3.
-To approve the advisory resolution on the 2019 compensation of our named executive officers.
+- 1. To elect five director nominees to our Board of Directors. - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accountants for 2023. - 3.
+To approve the advisory resolution on the 2022 compensation of our named executive officers. - 4.
+To approve the frequency of future advisory resolutions on the compensation of our named executive officers.

-Approval of Proposals 1, 2 and 3 are not conditioned on the approval of any of the other proposals.
+Approval of Proposals 1, 2, 3 and 4 are not conditioned on the approval of any other proposals.